-Note: In order to avoid DOS attacks, Git will not expand more than one %(describe)s placeholder per archive, and so you should not have any other \$Format:%(describe)\$ placeholders in your repository.
+Note: In order to avoid DOS attacks, Git will not expand more than one %(describe)s placeholder per archive, and so you should not have any other \$Format:%(describe) \$ placeholders in your repository.

-Note: This method will not work correctly if you have a tag that resembles git describe output, i.e., that is of the form anything--anything--anything-<a
+Note: This method will not work correctly if you have a tag that resembles git describe output, i.e., that is of the form -<number>-g<hex-chars>.
+So don't do that.